Bhashit/bhashit.github.io/_drafts/2014-12-29-on-learning-mathematics.md

 Every single time you do anything that involves the use of encryption, math is involved.
 More specifically, it's
-[number theory][number theory].
-Every time you log in to facebook, buy something on amazon, send a message on WhatsApp, do online banking, or send money on PayPal, math is helping you make these things secure.
-At least the basics of number theory are not that hard.
+[number theory][number-theory].
+Every time you log in to facebook, buy something on amazon, send a message on WhatsApp, do online banking, or send money on PayPal, math is at work, making them secure.
+The basic ideas behind this math are not that hard to understand.

 When those [CDN][cdn] services deliver the content to you, the most likely candidate for optimizing that experience is [graph theory][graph-theory].
-Pretty much all of the popular services, including facebook, use CDNs to deliver data faster to you.
+Pretty much all of the popular services, including facebook, Apple iTunes store, Microsoft, Rackspace, Adobe, NASA, Yahoo, Airbnb etc. use CDNs to deliver data faster to you.

 The reason Google (and now pretty much every search engine now) is so successful at finding relevant result is the use of